filarialsFarts/FilarialsFarts.github.io/_posts/2016-01-13-launching-your-personal-blog.md

 ---
 `uses Github and Jekyll`

-1. Create a Github account. like..
+1. Create a Github account.
+With username like:

 `octocat{date_of_birth}`

-2. Click on the + sign near the display pic and create a new organisation for your blog.
+2. After signing up, in the github homepage, Click on the + sign near the display pic and create a new organisation for your blog.

 `MyAwesomeBlog`

-3. Look for themes online on `jekyllthemes.org` or `jekyllthemes.io`
+3. In a new tab, Look for themes online on `jekyllthemes.org` or `jekyllthemes.io`

 4. After you pick a theme, click homepage or you should find a link to the theme's github repository, click on that

-5. Once you are in Gihub looking into this repository, click on a dropdown called `Branch`.
-If you find `gh-pages` as an option, then this theme is meant for another type of setup.
-Skip this theme and look for a theme which has a `master` branch but not `gh-pages`.
+5. Once you are in Github page of this repository, click on a dropdown called `Branch`.
+See if there is a tick mark on `master`.
+If the branch dropdown has `gh-pages` or other values by default, skip this theme and pick another theme.

 6. On the right most side, parallel to `branch` there is `Fork`.
 Click on fork.
-It should show two options, 1. github_username 2.
+It should show two options, i. github_username ii.
 Oragnisation_name.
 Click on the organisation option.

 7. You should see that the theme's code is copied to your account, with this link on top `MyAwesomeBlog/theme_name`.